Winter Wonderland in Minnesota!

 Northern Minnesota Snowmobile Trail Conditions: COME & RIDE WITH US!

-Trail Reports: We get out and ride the trails as much as we can so we will update our website with trails conditions often.
-Cabin deposits are refundable if we have poor trail conditions!
+Trail Reports: We get out and ride the trails as much as we can so we will update our website with trails conditions often

-Mid-week winter special: 4 days/3 nights (Monday – Thursday) stay 2 nights and get the 3rd night free!!!
+Mid-week winter special: stay 2 nights (Sunday – Wednesday) and get the 3rd night free!!!

-- Herb Brandstrom, Scenic Park, Little Bear Trails – we have direct access to the Herb Brandstrom trail.
+- Herb Brandstrom, Scenic Park, Little Bear, Circle T, Circle L Trails – We have direct access to the Herb Brandstrom trail via the Loon Point Spur.
 This trail will take you north to Bigfork or south to the Taconite Trail (Swampsiders Snowmobile Club)

-- Circle L, Circle T, Tim Corey & Bear Lake Trails – these trails are north of us.
+- Tim Corey & Bear Lake Trail, Little Bear Trail – these trails are northeast of us.
 (DNR)

-- Bigfork Lions, Wilderness Willie Trail, Effie Connection, Marcell, & Cameron Trails – these trails are over by Bigfork & Marcell.
+- Bigfork Lions, Wilderness Willie Trail, Effie Connection, Marcell, Circle T, & Cameron Trails – these trails are over by Bigfork & Marcell.
 (Marcell Snowdrifters)

 - Day Brook, Nashwauk, Lud Mandich, Delbert Brandstrom & Lawron Trails – these trails are south of us.
 (Lawron Trail Riders)